Nachiket16/My-Dev-Journey/Spring Boot/JSON Manipulation/CutomJsonObject.md

 ### For custom request of the json object to the POST
-> In the given example we have the obje
+> In the given example we have the object

 ``` JAVA
 //  use ObjectMapper object